North Carolina Eminent Domain Laws

 “Necessity” usually means that only the minimum taking is allowable under the Fifth Amendment.
 In the 19th century, American railroad companies became very rich because the government gave them not only the right-of-way for the track, but also a large swath of land on either side of the track.
 Such a taking is not necessary under eminent domain.
 Only the right-of-way is necessary.Eminent Domain Timeline in North Carolina

 Because it involves the Fifth Amendment’s takings clause, the eminent domain process in Mecklenburg County is very deliberate.
-The North Carolina Department of Transportation (NCDOT) carries out most of the eminent domain takings in the Tarheel State, and the agency uses the following outline.
+The North Carolina Department of Transportation (NCDOT) carries out most of the eminent domain takings in the Tarheel State, and this is the outline the agency uses.
 Other agencies may be different.

 First, NCDOT announces the project and the affected private property.
 The announcement must address the issues discussed above, most notably with regard to public use and necessity.

 Next, NCDOT sends a government inspector to look at the land and value it.
-These NCDOT employees are supposed to approach these tasks objectively and with open minds.
+These NCDOT employees frequently approach these tasks objectively and with open minds.
 But that is often not the case.
 Based on this inspection and report, the government makes a purchase offer.

-The next phase usually involves an independent inspection and a professional financial appraisal.
+However, most eminent domain cases move to the next phase, which usually involves an independent inspection and a professional financial appraisal.
 This appraisal usually looks at the whole financial picture.
 For example, if NCDOT wants to take part of your land to build a road, that taking might adversely affect the value of the remaining property.

 At this point, NCDOT has the right to take possession of the disputed land and place the financial compensation in an escrow account.
 If the owner does not contest the notice, the case is over.
 If the owner contests the notice, the matter usually goes before an ad hoc commission.
 This commission reviews all the evidence, including the initial NCDOT report and subsequent independent evaluation.
 The commission may also hear testimony from the current owner and from other material witnesses.

-Bear in mind that NCDOT and a landowner’s negotiations, through the use of a Charlotte land condemnation lawyer may occur at any time.
-As mentioned, settlement often happens early in the process.
+Bear in mind that NCDOT and a Charlotte land condemnation lawyer may occur at any time.
+As mentioned, settlement often happens rather early in the process.
 Other eminent domain matters settle almost literally on the courthouse steps right before trial begins.

 The government cannot take private property for any purpose without paying just compensation.
 For a confidential consultation with an experienced land condemnation attorney in Charlotte, contact Arnold & Smith, PLLC.
-We routinely handle matters in Mecklenburg County and throughout North Carolina.
+We routinely handle matters in Mecklenburg County and nearby jurisdictions.